KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 ### Display Drivers

-This repository does not contain a Vulkan-capable driver.
-You will need to obtain and install a Vulkan driver from your graphics hardware vendor or from some other suitable source if you intend to run Vulkan applications.
+This repository does not contain a Vulkan- or Vulkan SC-capable driver.
+You will need to obtain and install an appropriate driver from your graphics hardware vendor or from some other suitable source if you intend to run Vulkan or Vulkan SC applications.

 ### Building dependencies with script and Known-Good revisions